 In the event we have a concentration of tenants in a particular industry, our operating results and ability to make distributions may be adversely affected by unfavorable developments in these industries and we will be subject to a greater risk to the extent that our tenants are not diversified by industry.
-For example, based on our pro rata share of space leased to tenants as of December 31, 2014, 21% of our space is leased to tenants in the legal industry, 13% is leased to tenants in the finance and insurance industries and 10% is leased to tenants in the grocery-anchored retail industry.
+For example, based on our pro rata share of space leased to tenants as of December 31, 2015, 13% of our space is leased to tenants in the legal industry, 13% is leased to tenants in the finance and insurance industries, 12% is leased to tenants in the grocery-anchored retail industry and 10% is leased to tenants in the information and technology industries.